All the Bright Places: Plot summary

 However, Finch's mental health begins to deteriorate.
-He suffers from an undiagnosed bipolar disorder and therefore, deals with very high highs and very low lows.
+He has an undiagnosed bipolar disorder and therefore, deals with very high highs and very low lows.
 His behavior demonstrates the characteristic manic periods of impulsive excitability as well as the lethargic, pointless mindset during the depressive periods.
 He is also physically abused by his father and bullied at school.
 Additionally, Finch refuses to be diagnosed because the labels make him feel trapped.
 The one shining spot in his life is his blossoming relationship with Violet.

 The teenagers wander around Indiana together some more; however, on one occasion they accidentally stay out until the next morning, angering Violet's parents who forbid their daughter from seeing Finch again.

 This begins a downward spiral for Finch, who ends up getting expelled from school after a fight with Violet's ex-boyfriend.
 Although he still sees Violet on occasion, Finch is easily able to hide his worsening depression from her.
 Violet doesn't realize the seriousness of the situation and wonders if Finch is losing interest in her.

 One particularly bad night, Finch decides to end his life.
 He takes a handful of sleeping pills, but almost immediately regrets it.
 He goes to the emergency room and gets his stomach pumped.
 After that, he tries to get help through a suicide support group in a nearby town.
 There, he runs into Amanda, a popular student he knows from school.
 She is concerned about Finch's suicide attempt and tells Violet about it.
 Violet is obviously worried and tries to help though Finch explodes, angry at her concern, which leads to a big fight.

 After their argument, Finch runs away from home, and Violet seems to be the only one looking for him.
 He sends her mysterious and cryptic texts while he visits the remaining locations for their unfinished school project, although Violet doesn't understand them until much later, thinking Finch was just being rudely cryptic.

 A month after he has disappeared, Finch sends an email to every single person he knows, saying goodbye.
 Violet, in a panic, figures out that he has drowned himself at the Blue Hole, one of their wandering sites for the school project.
 She goes there and discovers she is right, and she becomes distraught.
 Later, she manages to decode the texts Finch had sent her, and at the last location they were supposed to visit together, Finch wrote a song for her.
 This helps the healing process and convinces Violet that Finch's death was not her fault.
 The book closes with Violet going swimming by herself in the Blue Hole, where she went swimming with Finch, bringing her a sense of peace.